UNINETTSigma2/documentation/nird_archive/search-guide.md

 "CMIP7"
 This forces the system to treat the term as an exact phrase rather than tokenising it.
 ```
+- Partial search: If you do not remember the full value of a metadata field, you can search for a partial string.
+The system will return all datasets where the field contains your search term anywhere in the value.
+- Exact search: To search for an exact phrase or value, wrap your query in double quotes.

 What you see in the results:
 Each result card shows the dataset title, the first two lines of its description, the creator name(s), DOI, and file size.
  Click the title to open the full dataset record.
 Use your browser's back button to return to the results,  your query and any active filters are preserved in the URL.